LewisRa/pipelines-journeyman/Intro-to-DevOps-review.md

 - history
 - history -c
 - history > history_for_print.txt
+- Is there any way to execute commands from history? --> !636
 - sudo !!
 - sudo kill -9 <processid>
 - netstat -tulpn (to see which ports are listening)